SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 :func:`~pypet.trajectory.Trajectory.f_store`
 for data storage, this will always be called at the end of the simulation and at the end of a single run automatically (unless you set `automatic_storing` to `False`).
-Yet, be aware that if add any custom data during a single run not under `results.runs.run_XXXXXXXX` or `derived_parameters.runs.run_XXXXXXXXX` this data will not be immediately saved after the run completion.
+Yet, be aware that if add any custom data during a single run not under a group named `run_XXXXXXXX` this data will not be immediately saved after the run completion.
 In case of multiprocessing this data will be lost if not manually stored.